kshedden/workshops/dair3/design/design.md

   specific humans that we observe and (potentially) manipulate is the [sample](<https://en.wikipedia.org/wiki/Sampling_(statistics)>)).

+- In some areas of research, replication is challenging or impossible.
+For example, in research on the Earth's climate history, "treatments" such as changes to greenhouse gas emissions are essentially historical "one-offs".
+  In public policy, singular events like changes to federal laws are similarly non-replicable.
+At best we can look for "pseudo-replicates" when somewhat similar events happened at another historical moment.

 - There are many different types of research "studies".
 We are not aiming here to produce a typology for all possible situations.
 Here are some of the major features that differentiate designs of research studies.